andyfischer/nocopypaste/README.md

 Available commands:

  - `bin/gpt chat <filename>` - Submit the file as a chat transcript, and save the response.
+ - `bin/gpt writeUnitTest <filename>` - Ask ChatGPT to write a unit test for the file, and save it.
- - `bin/gpt writeDocs <filename>` - Ask ChatGPT to write Markdown documentation for the file and save it.
+ - `bin/gpt writeDocs <filename>` - Ask ChatGPT to write Markdown documentation for the file, and save it.
- - `bin/gpt rewrite <filename>` - Ask ChatGPT to fix/rewrite the file.
+ - `bin/gpt rewrite <filename>` - Ask ChatGPT to fix/rewrite the entire file.
+Especially good at filling in any "TODO" comments.
 Warning: this will overwrite the file with whatever the chat returns.